5G-MAG/Getting-Started/pages/5g-media-streaming/scope.md

 ```

 Where:
-- `provisioningSessionId`: String chosen by the 5GMS AF to serve as an identifier in a resource URI.
+- `provisioningSessionId`: A unique identifier for this Provisioning Session.
-- `provisioningSessionType`: This string provides forward-compatibility with future extensions to the enumeration but is not used to encode content defined in the present version of this API.
+- `provisioningSessionType`: The type of Provisioning Session.
-- `aspId`: Contains an identity of an application service provider.
+- `aspId`: The identity of the Application Service Provider responsible for this Provisioning Session.
-- `appId`: String providing an application identifier.
+- `appId`: The Application Identifier to which this Provisioning Session pertains.

 ## Feature: Content Hosting